coxmi/toast/README.md

 ### Pagination

-the same as a collection, just export an integer to `perPage`.
+To split up a collection into pages, just export a number to `perPage`.

-Example template `pages/blog.js`:
+`pages/blog.js`:

 ```js
 export const collection = [